jonasdev/react-prettifydom/README.md

 # React PrettifyDOM

-Inline styling is not pretty.
-But it is fast.
-Faster than making classnames in external CSS files and setting the class attribute, for small pieces of CSS declarations.
-It is also a great way to overrule heavy CSS selectors.
-But it makes the DOM looks messy.
+Inline styling is not pretty and can easily make the DOM look messy.

-PrettifyDOM takes all the inline styling, creates a unique class for each, removes style attributes and adds one embedded stylesheet with the CSS.
+But no worries!
+PrettifyDOM will remove every static style attributes, replace it with a custom class and remove the styling to an embedded stylesheet.

 ## Installation